Brive logo

 Fluid Mechanics I

-Instrumentation and Software Applications
+Instrumentation And Software Applications

-Introduction to Finite Element Method in Structural Engineering
+Introduction To Finite Element Method In Structural Engineering

 Heat Transfer

-Hydraulics and Pneumatics
+Hydraulics And Pneumatics

 Machine Elements I